 Around the farm

-Merry Moos Farm Project has big ambitions to establish a working farm and animal sanctuary in Dorset.
-Our plans include a range of projects and activities which will make farming and nature accessible to individuals from all communities and backgrounds.
+Merry Moos Farm Project has big ambitions to establish a working care farm and animal sanctuary in Dorset.
+Our plans include a range of projects and activities that will make farming and nature accessible to individuals from all communities and backgrounds.

 Our small working farm alongside the sanctuary means the animals that retire from a working life, or through no fault of their own are in desperate need of a loving home, will have the opportunity of living out the rest of their lives in peace and quiet.
 They will be luckier than most.
 The sanctuary will also benefit the groups and individuals that we would like to work with as they will get to share their love and the animals will share it right back -just giving them a hug has proven to be beneficial to one's wellbeing.
 Everyone needs a hug!

 Ongoing and running costs would be raised through a range of different avenues.

 Here is information about some of our planned projects:

 The working farm will welcome individuals from all backgrounds to experience various activities on the farm.

 Social prescriptions and being involved in the farm can offer an alternative to medication for those with depression, mental health and other conditions, to improve their wellbeing.

 Visit the farm and feel positive about yourself, make new friends with the people or animals, have a hug…